TheRobBrennan/building-graphql-apis-using-the-neo4j-graphql-library/02-TheNeo4jGraphQLLibrary.md

 NEO4J_PASSWORD=alibi-polarity-waxes
 ```

-4. In order to save changes to the Codesandbox you’ll be prompted to sign in to Codesandbox so that the changes are specific to your Codesandbox.
+4. In order to save changes to the Codesandbox, you’ll be prompted to sign in to Codesandbox so that the changes are specific to your Codesandbox.
 Open the `.env` file, adding values for `NEO4J_URI`, `NEO4J_USER`, and `NEO4J_PASSWORD` specific to your Neo4j Sandbox instance.
 Save the file and wait for the application to reload.
 You will now see the GraphQL Playground application running in Codesandbox.

 You can test that it’s working by running the following query in the GraphQL Playground window in your Codesandbox (you will get back an empty array without any error messages).